Welcome to the UK's Largest Neurodiversity Exhibition

 A neurodiversity show is an exhibition dedicated to all things neurodiversity.
 The show will consist of exhibitors from different organisations showcasing products and services to help and support neurodivergent people and will also consist of seminars and workshops which will strengthen how neurotypical people and neurodivergent people work together.

-Our 2025 seminars are brought to you by;
+Our 2026 Seminars are brought to you by;

 “The M Word is a Community Interest Company that specialises in Mental Health support from mental health nurses, as well as currently being the only Autism and Mental Health specialist nurse led company in the UK.
 We are a small team with a passion for supporting others with their mental health.
 We are also passionate about supporting young people and adults with understanding of their neurodivergence”